solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-06-LogicApp/README.md

 ### Create a Logic App (Optional)

-This step has already been done for you, but if you'd like to create the logic app from scratch the steps are provided here.
+This step has already been done for you, but if you would like to create the logic app from scratch the steps are provided here.

 - Select **Blank template**
 - For the trigger, select **Recurrence**.
 Keep the default values